-Mentored by late Coltrane drummer Elvin Jones, Chicago based drummer/ bandleader Jimmy Bennington celebrates 29 years in the music.
+Mentored by late Coltrane drummer Elvin Jones, Chicago based drummer/ bandleader Jimmy Bennington celebrates over 30 years in the music.

 and Silhouettes featuring Julian Priester, earning recognition for 'Best Recordings of 2007'

 from AllAboutJazz- New York as well as live performances at the Chicago Jazz Festival and

 Of Bennington’s recordings: Another friend; the Music of Herbie Nichols is popular

 and referenced in the only book out on Nichols, A Jazzists Life by Mark Miller (Mercury

 to Montreuil is about an American's sojourn through France.
 Exotic Coda features one of the

 Ornette Coleman’s protégés, Demian Richardson and was included in Down Beat Magazine’s,